 - An employer ID with photograph

-- A student ID card, with photograph, from any Virginia college or university
+- A student ID card, with photograph, from any Virginia college, university, or private school

 If you do not have any of the above forms of ID, you can obtain a FREE photo ID for voting purposes only at the Office of Voter Registration (see address and contact information at bottom of page).

 If you forget to bring ID to the polls and you are otherwise qualified to vote, you can vote a provisional ballot, but that ballot will not be counted unless you provide the Electoral Board a copy of your valid ID by no later than noon on the Friday after the election.

 See our Virginia Photo ID Q&A for more information.